You can qualify for Medicare before turning 65 if you have end-stage renal disease (ESRD).

 - $0 for days 1 through 20

 If you have Original Medicare plus a Medigap plan, it will cover many of these out-of-pocket costs.
-Also known as Medicare Supplement Insurance, all plans cover the Part A and Part B coinsurance, your first three pints of blood in a transfusion, and give you an additional 365 lifetime reserve days.
+Also known as Medicare Supplement Insurance, all plans cover at least half of the Part A and Part B coinsurance, your first three pints of blood in a transfusion, and give you an additional 365 lifetime reserve days.